Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 * manages one or more partition drivers
-* provides access to functionalities that requires pci_dev, such as PCIE config space access, to other leaf drivers through parent calls
+* provides access to functionalities that requires pci_dev, such as PCIE config space access, to other leaf drivers through root calls
 * together with partition driver, facilities event callbacks for other leaf drivers
 * together with partition driver, facilities inter-leaf driver calls for other leaf drivers